jennaherdman/pandoc-tutorial-jennaallie/Pandoc TT.md

 pandoc testytest1.md -f markdown -t pdf -s -o testytest4.pdf

 So now you’ve had the chance to familiarize with Pandoc and get some experience with the way it can manipulate your files.
+This is useful if you're switching between computers that have different applications for editing these files, and

 ## Using Pandoc for Academic Writing
 A promising way to easily format your academic papers is by using YAML (Yet Another Markup Language).
 By inserting a YAML metadeta block (a chunk of YAML text that acts as a set of instructions for the text) you can format the document produced by Pandoc.